 Driving lessons Loughborough - Driving Tests

 The car practical driving tests are separated into three separate parts, they are: The multiple-choice theory test, the hazard perception test and the practical driving test.
-The current fee's that you pay when you book your tests, as of January 2020 are theory test £23.00 and practical driving test (weekday) £62.00, (evenings, weekends and bank holidays) £75.00 These fee's are payable to DVSA when you book your tests and do not include the use of your driving instructors car for the practical driving test.
+The current fee's that you pay when you book your tests as of October 2023 are car theory test £23.00 and car practical driving test (weekday) £62.00, (evenings, weekends and bank holidays) £75.00 These fee's are payable to DVSA when you book your tests and do not include the use of your driving instructors car for the practical driving test.
 Please check your instructors availability before booking any tests.

 If you want to drive a car you'll need to pass the car Driving Theory Tests before booking your practical car driving test.
 The car driving theory test is made up of two parts, the multiple-choice theory test and the hazard perception test.

 The theory test can be taken at any UK Driving Theory Test Centre, both parts are touch-screen computer based and taken at the same sitting.
 You need to take and pass both parts at the same sitting in order to pass the theory test.
 If you pass one part and fail the other you'll fail the whole test and need to take both parts again.

 PLEASE NOTE: There is NO theory test centre in Loughborough, the nearest ones are situated at Leicester, Nottingham or Derby.